OfficeDev/office-js-docs-pr/docs/design/design-office-add-ins-for-the-ipad.md

 - var allowCommerce = [Office.context.commerceAllowed](../../reference/shared/office.context.commerceallowed.md)

-## Best practices for developing Office Add-ins for iOS and Mac

-Apply the following best practices for developing add-ins that run on iOS:

--  **Use Visual Studio to develop your add-in.**
+## Use Visual Studio to develop your add-in

 If you develop your add-in with Visual Studio, you can [set breakpoints and debug its code](../get-started/create-and-debug-office-add-ins-in-visual-studio.md#Test) in an Office host application running on Windows, before sideloading your add-in on the iPad or Mac.
 Because an add-in that runs in Office for iOS or Office for Mac supports the same APIs as an add-in running in Office for Windows, your add-in's code should run the same way on both platforms.

--  **Specify API requirements in your add-in's manifest or with runtime checks.**
+## Specify API requirements in your add-in's manifest or with runtime checks

 When you specify API requirements in your add-in's manifest, Office will determine if the host application supports those API members.
 If the API members are available in the host, then your add-in will be available in that host application.
 Alternatively, you can perform a runtime check to determine if a method is available in the host before using it in your add-in.
 Runtime checks ensure that your add-in is always available in the host, and provides additional functionality if the methods are available.
 For more information, see [Specify Office hosts and API requirements](../../docs/overview/specify-office-hosts-and-api-requirements.md).

-For general add-in development best practices, see [Best practices for developing Office Add-ins](../../docs/design/add-in-development-best-practices.md).

 ## Additional resources
-<a name="bk_addresources"> </a>

 - [Sideload an Office Add-in on iPad and Mac](../../docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md)